 At the same time, just because a food (or food-like substance, in this case) is considered “low FODMAP” doesn’t mean it’s a good option for people with IBS!
 Going on a low FODMAP diet protocol is not going to do much for your IBS if you don’t also address your gut health via a multi-dimensional approach.

 - If you’re feeling a bit lost and would like some more guidance on how to navigate your IBS from a holistic standpoint, I invite you to download my free gut health nutrition guide where I share 5 of the most common dietary mistakes I see people making with IBS.

-So is sucralose good or bad for IBS?
+So, is sucralose good or bad for IBS and gut health?

 In the complex field of nutrition and health, nothing is ever black and white, right or wrong.
 Health professionals don’t always see eye-to-eye when it comes to what we’re putting (or not putting) in our bodies, because research findings can be easily skewed, manipulated, inconsistent, and/or misleading.

 Needless to say, there’s a decent amount of research showing that sucralose alters the gut based on animal studies.
 And while some pracititoners think it’s significant, others seem to minimize what I’m about to share!

 I’ll let YOU decide what you’d like to believe about sucralose and IBS / gut health based on the above information shared in this article.